Lick Observatory: Under the University of California

 and it became the first permanently occupied mountain-top observatory in the world.
 Edward Singleton Holden was the first director.
 The location provided excellent viewing performance because of lack of ambient light and pollution; additionally, the night air at the top of Mt.
 Hamilton is extremely calm.
 Often a layer of low coastal clouds invades the valley below, especially on nights from late-spring to mid-summer, a phenomenon known in California as the June Gloom.
 On nights when the observatory remains above that layer, light pollution can be greatly reduced.

 E. E. Barnard used the telescope in 1892 to discover a fifth moon of Jupiter, Amalthea.
 This was the first addition to Jupiter's known moons since Galileo observed the planet through his parchment tube and spectacle lens.
 The telescope provided spectra for W. W. Campbell's work on the radial velocities of stars.

 In 1905 (Jan.
 5 and Feb.
 27), Charles Dillon Perrine discovered the sixth and seventh moons of Jupiter (Elara and Himalia) on photographs taken with the 36-inch Crossley reflecting telescope which he had recently rebuilt.

+On August 7, 1921, an unusually bright mysterious astronomical object was seen from the observatory only about three degrees from the Sun, where recent analysis in 2016 concluded that this is highly likely a comet.

 In 1928, Donald C. Shane studied carbon stars, and was able to distinguish them into spectral classes R0–R9 and N0–N7 (on this scale N7 is the reddest and R0 the bluest).
 This was an expansion of Annie Jump Cannon of Harvard's work on carbon stars that had divided them into R and N types.
 The N stars have more cyanogen and the R stars have more carbon.